augustinh22/msc_markdown/source/03_AppliedExample.md

 ### SIAM(TM)

 This implementation uses multiple semantic semi-concept granularities generated by the Satellite Image Automatic Mapper™ (SIAM™, release 88v7) to enable semantic queries (Baraldi, 2018).
 Spectral-based image pre-classification, as implemented by SIAM™, divides the feature space of a multi-spectral image into semantic semi-concepts using a knowledge-based approach, in contrast to data-driven approaches (e.g. supervised classification) (Baraldi et al., 2010a; Baraldi, 2011, 2018).
 A physical model-based decision-tree using a priori knowledge of spectral profiles is the foundation applied to each pixel for the spectral categorisation.
-Assuming images are calibrated to a minimum of TOA reflectance, these semi-concepts are comparable and therefore transferable between multiple images and optical sensors without any additional user defined parametrisation (i.e. fully automatic).
+Assuming images are calibrated to a minimum of \ac{ToA} reflectance, these semi-concepts are comparable and therefore transferable between multiple images and optical sensors without any additional user defined parametrisation (i.e. fully automatic).

 ## Hardware

 - describe server

-The hardware used for this implementation is a Red Hat Enterprise Linux 7 virtual machine, with 16 virtual central processing units (CPUs) at 2.5 GHz clocking, 31 GB random-access memory (RAM) and 3TB of generic, all-use storage.
+The hardware used for this implementation is a Red Hat Enterprise Linux 7 virtual machine, with 16 virtual central processing units (CPUs) at 2.5 GHz clocking, 31 GB \ac{RAM} and 3TB of generic, all-use storage.

 ## Software